Z2gK/hhc24-writeup/Prologue.md

 # Prologue

-Here are solutions for challenges in Prologue.
+Here are the solutions to challenges in Prologue.

 ## First Terminal